 The majority of Bell’s palsy patients make a full recovery.
 Spontaneous improvement occurs in about 85 percent of cases starting within three weeks of the first appearance of symptoms.

-“Most patients show some sort of recovery within two to three weeks after their weakness starts, with the majority having complete recovery in three to four months,” says Sarah Akkina, MD, MSC, an assistant professor of Plastic and Reconstructive Surgery at University of Utah Health.
+“Most patients show some sort of recovery within two to three weeks after their weakness starts, with the majority having complete recovery in three to four months,” says Sarah Akkina, MD, MSC, a facial plastic and reconstructive surgeon at University of Utah Health and an assistant professor in the otolaryngology for head and neck surgery department at University of Utah.
 “In patients who continue to have some movement at the time of their face droop, about 94 percent of those will completely recover in six months.”

 Who Is at Risk?